Friday, 21 April 2017

 Some commentators also use the word “representation” within this context.
 Here information is deemed to be “potential representation”.
 Clearly, then, representations are representations to minds or observers; even if the information - which will become a representation - isn't so.
 Such examples of information aren't designed at all (except, as it were, by nature).
 In addition, just as information can become a representation, so it can also become knowledge.
 It can be said that although a representation of information may be enriched with concepts and cognitive activity; this is much more the case with information in the guise of knowledge.

 It's here that we enter the territory of panpsychism.
-Not surprisingly, Tononi is happy with panpsychism; even if it's not identical to, say, Chalmers' panprotopsychism.
+Not surprisingly, Tononi is happy with panpsychism; even if his position isn't identical to, say, Chalmers' panprotopsychism.

 Scott Aaronson, for one, states one problem with the consciousness-is-everywhere idea in the following quotation: